Healthy Homes Assessment Moera

 Draught Stopping Moera

-If a draught could be felt through gaps that are too large or holes that it requirements to be sealed.
+If a draft can be felt through gaps that are too large or holes, it requirements to be closed.

-What are the most unreasonable gaps or holes?
+What are unjustifiable gaps or holes?

-See the full details for the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections